 The statue of Almeida Garrett stands in front of the municipality doors.
 Garrett, the Porto-born was one of the most important 19th century literary and political figures.
 This is not only one of the tallest buildings in Porto, but also one of my favorite places to see.
 The first time I visited Porto, this building was the first one I was in awe of.

-How to get there: Trindade subway station is 2min walking distance.
+How to get there: Trindade subway station is a 2 minutes walking distance.

 Torre das Antas